kyleboas/pi-telegram/README.md

 ## Streaming

-The extension streams assistant text previews back to Telegram while pi is generating.

 It tries Telegram draft streaming first with `sendMessageDraft`.
 If that is not supported for your bot, it falls back to `sendMessage` plus `editMessageText`.

 ## Parallel Mode (Standalone Router)